bxirvxine/qgis-basics-historians/README.md

 **Getting started with QGIS: creating a basic historical map**

 This is a practical guide to creating a simple map in QGIS.
 It explains how to create a base layer, add location points, and export the finished map.
-It is intended for historians who are new to QGIS and want to turn historical data into a clear, publishable map.
+It is intended for historians who are new to QGIS and want to turn structured historical location data into a clear, publishable map.

 This guide walks through the end-to-end workflow, following one example dataset through the full process.
 You can substitute your own research data into this workflow to produce your own historical map.